Start a Club

 Seawolves filling officer positions must have a 2.25 cumulative GPA and must be currently enrolled at UAA, online or in-person.

-All registered student organizations at UAA are required to maintain a faculty/staff advisor.
-This UAA employee will be your partner in promoting and managing your club or organization.
+All registered student clubs at UAA are required to maintain a faculty/staff advisor.
+This UAA employee will be your partner in promoting and managing your club.

 Advisor Eligibility